Datronizer/sheridan-vault/concepts/compsci/Logic Gates.md

 # Logic Gates
-All our knowledge about [[concepts/math/Boolean Algebra]] can finally be put into practice.
+All our knowledge about [[Boolean Algebra]] can finally be put into practice.
 Introducing **logic gates**, semiconductors designed to compute Boolean algebra such that a computer can process information from 0s and 1s.

 All illustrations are on the lecture.
 Please refer for diagrams and examples.